 The fundamental difference among the new Obamacare health plans is the percentage of covered medical costs paid by the health plan.
 The Bronze Plan pays 60% of typical medical costs while the other Obamacare health plans pay a higher percentage of these costs.

 The monthly premium for a Bronze Plan depends on the insurer from whom you purchase the plan, the number of people to be insured by the plan, your age, whether you smoke, and the region in which you live.
-Starting October 1, 2013, you can use HealthPocket’s health plan comparison tool to compare Bronze Plan premiums in your area.
+Starting October 1, 2013, you can use HealthPocket’s to compare Bronze Plan premiums in your area.

 In the first Open Enrollment period for the new Affordable Care Act health plans begins in October 1, 2013.
 The coverage for plans enrolled in during 2013 will begin January 1, 2014.
 See our Open Enrollment article for more information.